TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 98 - 10/2 (Tuesday)

 I continue working on Project 7 as I inch my way towards the finish line.
 I have a map with a marker in my React app using `react-google-maps`.
 I also have a list of locations showing for the first time.
 I discovered the `react-foursquare` npm package and it works great.
 Pretty nice.
 Now I just need to figure out how to filter this list.
 Anyway, the struggle is very real.

+### Day 99 - 10/3 (Wednesday)

+Part of me was hoping I could end this 100 days of code by finishing project 7.
+But nope, not even close.
+Anyway, just going back over lessons tonight.
+This might sound grim but I actually am making progress.
+I believe I can do this.
+It will happen.
+Just have to keep on codin' and Reactin'.